Grok 4.3

 API pricing is $1.25 per 1 million input tokens and $2.50 per 1 million output tokens.
 SuperGrok costs $30 per month, X Premium+ costs $40 per month, and SuperGrok Heavy — the only consumer plan with guaranteed day-one access — costs $300 per month.

-How is Grok 4.3 cheaper than Grok 4.20?
+How does Grok 4.3 pricing compare with Grok 4.20?

 Does Grok 4.3 accept video input?